oikos-cash/oikos-docs-bsc/content/contracts/OikosEscrow.md

 ### `getVestingScheduleEntry`

-Returns a particular schedule entry for an account, which is a pair of uints: `(vesting timestamp, SNX quantity)`.
+Returns a particular schedule entry for an account, which is a pair of uints: `(vesting timestamp, OKS quantity)`.

 This is here because the public function generated for [`vestingSchedules`](#vestingschedules) awkwardly requires the index into the pair as its third argument.